oqtane/oqtane.theme.cerulean/README.md

 This theme is based on Bootswatch Cerulean - https://bootswatch.com/cerulean/

-A custom theme is comprised of razor components in the Client project - some which inherit from ThemeBase (theme components) and some from ContainerBase (container components).
+A custom theme is comprised of razor components - some which inherit from ThemeBase (theme components) and some from ContainerBase (container components).

 Theme components are the structure and layout for your pages.
 They include embedded theme controls such as Menu, Login, etc...
 Theme components must contain Pane components which indicate locations where modules will be dynamically injected at runtime.